philemonnwanne/blackbox/security/babyserver.md

-# Here is a of ssh lockdown practices when I build a new server
+# Here is a of ssh lockdown practices when I build a new 🖥️

 ## Here is my list of ssh lockdown practices when I build a new server